anjlab/csv2db/README.md

 `primaryKeys` is the set of primary keys on the table.
 Only used in `MERGE` mode.
 All "primaryKeys" should be present in `columnMappings` section, which means that CSV should contain `primaryKeys` data.

 `columnMappings` defines mapping between zero-based column indexes in CSV and target database table column names.

+`transientColumns` defines mapped columns as transient, which means they are only available for JavaScript functions in the `row` argument, but these columns won't be mapped to target table columns.

 `insertValues` and `updateValues` allows providing values for columns that are not in CSV (like in example above with required `id` field, whose value should be taken from PostgreSQL sequence). `insertValues` used in INSERT clauses, `updateValues` used in UPDATE clauses.
 See <a href="#value-definitions">Value Definitions</a>.